j-romo/devportals-starlight/src/content/docs/blog/first-post-building-this-site.md

   - migration
 ---

-# Building DevPortals.tech: From Idea to Live Site

 As a senior technical writer who's spent years managing enterprise documentation platforms, I've seen the pain points that drive teams to migrate from proprietary solutions to open-source alternatives.

 This site chronicles that journey and provides practical guidance for teams making similar transitions.